frelichwiktor/Site-crawler/README.md

 ## 🚀 Happy Crawling!

 This crawler is designed to be robust, fast, and perfect for QA workflows.
-The **comparison mode with parallel execution** is the real game-changer - get side-by-side PROD vs DXP performance data in half the time of separate crawls.
+The **comparison mode with side-by-side CSV output** is the real game-changer - get clean, analysable PROD vs DXP performance data in half the time of separate crawls.
+Perfect for importing into Excel, creating performance reports, and identifying environment-specific issues.